whoa-hash/Interview-Cheat-Prep/README.md

 # Interview-Cheat-Prep
 Common Interview Algorithm patterns - to view before interviews

-These will include patterns including DFS with a topological sort and other common problems including Shortest path in a matrix from one cell to another.
+1. Topological sort (DFS pattern)
-This is in process and will be updated once it's finished.
+2. Shortest path in a matrix from one cell to any other (Backtracking pattern) This is in process and will be updated once it's finished.